-JS: The growing interest in “ESG” (Environmental, Social and Governance) metrics is about demands of investors, but public shareholders are all over the map—they want more and better social and environmental outcomes from business, without needing to sacrifice their own return.
+JS: The growing interest in ESG (Environmental, Social, and Governance) metrics is about the demands of investors, but public shareholders are all over the map—they want more and better social and environmental outcomes from business, without needing to sacrifice their own return.
 Can they have it both ways?

-Edelman: “My Employer” (77%) is the most trusted institution and seen as the most credible source of information.
+Edelman: “My Employer” (77%) is the most trusted institution and is seen as the most credible source of information.
 This is incredibly significant as it reinforces that trust is local.
-65% of employees believe communications from their employer after seeing it just once or twice, while all other news sources—search engines, traditional and owned media, and social media—are distrusted.
+Sixty-five percent of employees believe communications from their employer after seeing it just once or twice, while all other news sources—search engines, traditional and owned media, and social media—are distrusted.

 JS: Are employees as effective as investors at raising the bar when it comes to climate, diversity, and other touchstones of corporate responsibility?

 Edelman: Absolutely.
-In fact, the pyramid of authority has flipped—employees are essential partners in the future of business and ranked as the most important stakeholder to a company’s long-term success according to our May 2021 Trust Barometer Spring Update.
+In fact, the pyramid of authority has flipped.
+According to our May 2021 Trust Barometer Spring Update, employees are essential partners in the future of business and ranked as the most important stakeholder for a company’s long-term success .
 The pandemic shifted values—a higher wage is no longer enough of an incentive to work harder.
 Our 2021 Belief-Driven Employee research showed a shift in power from employers to employees, as 50% say they can get a company to change anything about itself, and 76% say they will take action to produce or motivate urgently necessary changes within an organization.

 Aside from current employees, future employees also continue to raise the bar for companies as 76% say they have higher expectations for a prospective employer than they did three years ago, and six in ten people choose their employers based on beliefs—stating they are more interested in working for an organization that prides itself on social responsibility vs. its marketplace success.
 To continue growing, while retaining your current talent pool, businesses must act on the needs and beliefs of their employees, and society.
 There’s a new employee-employer compact that requires business to share the power and take a stand.

-JS: At a time of low trust, what is your advice to clients about how business should engage with government—with regulators and policy makers?
+JS: At a time of low trust, what is your advice to clients on how business should engage with government, including regulators and policymakers?